rest2437/auto-junkies/README.md

 ---

 - Once logged in, Providers will be able to review Users posts so that they may express interest in their capability of completing the job in which the User posted.
 The Provider will not have access to view other providers, only users posts.
-Once the provider deems they are confident of the repair, they may express interest by "liking" the add which will in turn send the user a notification with the Providers information.
+Once the provider deems they are confident of the repair, they may express interest by "commenting" on the add which will allow the user to get into contact with them.

 ---